 - Apply early.

-- Visit the websites of the law schools for specific information and requirements and research the right school match.
+- Visit law school websites for specific information and requirements and research the schools that match your goals.

 - Prepare well for the LSAT; take many timed practice tests and choose a prepcourse that works for you.

-- Know there are numerous companies that offer LSAT Preparation Courses; additionally, the Law School Admissions Council (LSAC) offers free and purchased released test questions.
+- There are numerous companies that offer LSAT preparation courses and LSAC offers a free prep course through the Khan Academy and free and purchased released test questions.

-- Pre-Law Advisor: It is also a good idea to get to know one’s undergrad pre-law advisor who you should be able to find on your school’s website.
+- Pre-Law Advisor: It is also a good idea to get to know your undergrad pre-law advisor who you should be able to find on your school’s website.

 - Talk to lawyers and find out what they do.